lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Human-readable leaf parameters
-Function types created to improve manual handling of decoded genotypes.
+Function types created to improve readability and manual editing of decoded genotypes.
 These functions can replace a **paramF** functions in a leaf position of function tree.

 | function type      | identifier   | output
 | ------------------ | ------------ | --------